Why Does My Dog’s Front Leg Shake

 9.Arthritis

 Arthritis is a common cause of dog shaking while sitting.
-Osteoarthritis, or “degenerative joint disease,” is the most common type of arthritis and causes pain and inflammation in the dog’s joints.
+Osteoarthritis, or “degenerative joint Nervous system disease,” is the most common type of arthritis and causes heart pain and inflammation in the dog’s joints.
 Other forms of arthritis can also lead to shaking in dogs.

-Hip dysplasia, a condition in which the hip socket develops abnormally, can cause lameness and arthritis of the joints, leading to a dog’s front legs shaking instead of its back legs.
-Hip dysplasia may also cause dogs to use their front legs more often, which can result in muscle loss and difficulty standing.
+Hip dysplasia, a condition in which the hip socket develops abnormally, can cause lameness and arthritis of the joints, leading to a dog’s front legs shaking instead of its back hind legs.
+Hip dysplasia may also cause dogs to use their front legs more often, resulting in muscle loss and difficulty standing.
 In severe cases, dogs may be unable to walk at all.

 10.Panosteitis